Gilead-BioStats/gsm/tests/testthat/_snaps/PD_Assess.md

 # incorrect inputs throw errors

-    strMethod is not 'poisson' or 'identity'
+    strMethod is not 'poisson', 'identity', or 'qtl'

 ---

-    strMethod is not 'poisson' or 'identity'
+    strMethod is not 'poisson', 'identity', or 'qtl'

 ---